 The company’s publicly observable role is that of an ASN registrant in the RIPE NCC service region.
 It maintains the registry entry for AS210379 but does not announce any IP prefixes, operate network services, or engage in visible commercial activity.
 Its infrastructure role is dormant until the ASN is used for BGP.

 PROGRESO.PL Sp. z o.o is tracked because registry evidence ties it to an active autonomous system number that, if announced, could serve as an origination point for internet traffic and create routing dependencies.
-Monitoring registry and routing changes helps analysts detect when the entity moves from a passive registry entry to an operational network participant.
+Monitoring registry and routing changes helps analysts detect when the entity moves from a passive registry entry to an operational network entity.

 Watchpoints